Plunging pot prices force black market growers into real jobs

 Normally, the hard-luck story goes the other way.
 "Things were so hard in real estate the guy had to start selling drugs."

 But being a weed grower was a good life.
-Take Pete — who, like the others, asked Rooster not to use their real names.
+Take Pete — who, like the others, asked Rooster not to use his real name.
 In the cramped but clean basement of a duplex Pete rented outside Denver, Pete set the lights and the watering system on timers, so it could run on its own for a full week while Pete lived in his condo in the mountains, skiing 50 days a year.

 "There were some golden years," Pete says.
 "All I did was hang out with my friends and snowboard and grow weed."